Companion book now available!

 The Adherents.com website

-Basically, researchers can use this site to answer such questions as "How many Quakers live in Indiana?", "What are the major religions of Nigeria?", or "What percentage of the world is Buddhist?"
-We present data from both primary research sources such as government census reports, statistical sampling surveys and organizational reporting, as well as citations from secondary literature which mention adherent statistics."
+Basically, researchers can use this site to answer such questions as "How many Lutherans live in Wisconsin?", "What are the major religions of India?", or "What percentage of the world is Muslim?"
+We present data from both primary research sources such as government census reports, statistical sampling surveys and organizational reporting, as well as citations from secondary literature which mention adherent statistics.

-The Religious Movements Homepage of the University of Virginia
+The Religious Movements Homepage Project of the University of Virginia

 A website created in conjunction with a course on "New Religious Movements" offered by the University.
 The site has a sociological rather than theological approach to the material it presents.